Quick Start Guide#

 docker compose -f deploy/docker/docker-compose.yml up model-utils-speech

-docker compose -f deploy/docker/docker-compose.yml up speech-bot -d
+docker compose -f deploy/docker/docker-compose.yml up speech-event-bot -d

 5. Wait for a few minutes for all services to be ready.
 You can check the Docker logs for individual microservices to confirm.
 You will see log print Server listening on 0.0.0.0:50055 in the Docker logs for the Chat Controller container.
+Ensure the following containers are up.
+If you have any issues, refer to the Troubleshooting section.

 Stock Market bot sample conversation

-For accessing the mic on the browser, we need to either convert http to https endpoint by adding SSL validation or update your chrome://flags/ or edge://flags/ to allow http://<workstation IP>:9001 as a secure endpoint.
+For accessing the mic on the browser, we need to either convert http to https endpoint by adding SSL validation or update your chrome://flags/ or edge://flags/ to allow http://<workstation IP>:7006 as a secure endpoint.

 Alternatively, you can try using other sample clients packaged as part of ACE Agent Quick Start resource utilizing instructions from the Sample Clients section.

-4. Stop deployment.
+3. Stop deployment.

 docker compose -f deploy/docker/docker-compose.yml down